54yyyu/code-mcp/README.md

 ### Remote Connectivity

-You can connect Claude Desktop to a code-mcp instance running on a remote server:
+You can connect Claude Desktop to a code-mcp instance running on a remote server.

+**Prerequisites:**
+- code-mcp must be installed on the remote server first
+- SSH access to the remote server
+- Python 3.10+ on both local and remote machines

 ```bash
 # Set up a remote connection (with default options)